Picovoice/leopard/README.md

 ### Rust Demo

-[Leopard Rustdemo](/demo/rust) is a command-line application that lets you choose between running Leopard on an audio file or on real-time microphone input.
+[Leopard Rust demo](/demo/rust) is a command-line application that lets you choose between running Leopard on an audio file or on real-time microphone input.

 From [demo/rust/filedemo](/demo/rust/filedemo) run the following in the terminal: